globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The set permission Action Provider uses the `Globus Transfer ACL API`_ to set or manage permissions on a folder or file.
+The *Globus Transfer - Set Permission* action provider uses the `Globus Transfer ACL API`_ to set or manage permissions on a folder or file.
 The body of the request indicates whether the permission rule is to be created, updated or deleted using the ``operation`` property.
 For update or delete, the ``rule_id`` of a previously created permission rule must also be provided.

-As the Globus Transfer API returns a status directly (rather than a task identifier), the Action Provider behaves in a synchronous manner, returning the Transfer API result.
+As the Globus Transfer API returns a status directly (rather than a task identifier), the action provider behaves in a synchronous manner, returning the Transfer API result.

 .. literalinclude:: ../../examples/action_bodies/set_permission.json